rafaph/vuejs-poster-shop/README.md

 2. Register Oauth 2 access to the [Imgur API](https://api.imgur.com/oauth2/addclient).

     Register for OAuth 2 authorization without a callback URL.
 You can name your application anything you like and you don't need a callback URL.
 The important thing is that you get a *client ID*.
-3. Create a python virtualenv and install the dependencies listed in requirements.txt using pip command.
+3. Create a python virtualenv with python 3 and install the dependencies listed in requirements.txt using pip command.

 #### Installation